 UKCP standards cover the range of different psychotherapies.
 Registration is obtained by training or accrediting with one of its member organisations, or by holding a European Certificate in Psychotherapy.
 Accredited by the Professional Standards Authority.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Other areas of counselling I deal with

-At the beginning of this session (10-15 minutes) there will an opportunity for you to ask any questions you may have about the process.
-If at the end of this you decide it doesn’t feel right or that it is not for you we can say our goodbyes and there will be no fee.
+At the beginning of this session, you will have an opportunity to ask any questions you have.
+If at this point it doesn’t feel right for you we can say our goodbyes and there will be no fee.

 I hope that answers some of your questions, but please feel free to contact me if you need further information.

 Choosing a counsellor or psychotherapist can be a big decision and it is important to feel that the person you choose is right for you.